KoraKu/ActivityTracker/README.md

 ### See if you are doing enough

-See if you need to exercices more according to World Health Organisation's recommendation on physical activity
+Activity Tracker tells you if you need to exercices more according to World Health Organisation's recommendation on physical activity for your age

 ### Add your own !